 -

-Type 1 Collagen
+Type 1 Collagen:

-Type 1 collagen is the most prevalent form found in the human body.
+The most prevalent form found in the human body.
 It’s a key component of skin, tendons, internal organs, and parts of bone.
 This type of collagen is essential for maintaining the elasticity and strength of our skin and connective tissues.

 -

-Type 2 Collagen
+Type 2 Collagen:

 -

-Type 3 Collagen
+Type 3 Collagen:

-Type 3 collagen is found alongside Type 1 in many tissues, particularly in the skin, blood vessels, and internal organs.
+Found alongside Type 1 in many tissues, particularly in the skin, blood vessels, and internal organs.
 It helps provide structure and elasticity.

 Sources of Collagen